-Research or practice in international journalism After graduating from this Master’s degree, you will have the necessary knowledge and skills, in both theory and practice, for work in an international setting in the field of journalism.
-You will also have obtained the formal qualification for admission to doctoral studies and a potential career in academia.
+Research or practice in international journalism After graduating from this Master’s degree, you will have the necessary knowledge and skills for work in an international setting, for example with organisations for journalists and media professionals.
+If you already work as a journalist or have previously studied journalism and media, you will benefit from the programme if you want to report more on foreign affairs and apply global perspectives to your work.
+You will also have obtained formal qualification for admission to doctoral studies and a potential career in academia.
 Read about research in this subject

 Journalism, democracy and conflict This is a one-year Master’s programme.
 It starts in the autumn semester with a 15-credit course in Comparative Journalism Studies, which examines media systems, journalistic cultures (values, ideals and practices) and press freedom in different parts of the world.
 This is followed by a 15-credit course in Journalism and International Conflicts in the second half of the autumn semester, which focuses on the role of journalism in mediatised conflicts, specifically regarding information warfare and propaganda.
 Each of these courses can be taken as a freestanding course.
-The second semester concentrates on your dissertation, which is worth 15 credits and may be either an autonomous academic investigation of a particular subject, or an investigative journalistic project combined with a scientific research report.
+The second semester concentrates on your dissertation, which is worth 15 credits and is an autonomous academic investigation of a particular subject.
 Throughout the year, you will be able to participate in research seminars and, in some cases, in ongoing media research projects at the Journalism department.
-Comparative Journalism Studies 15 credits, Journalism and International Conflicts, 15 credits Master’s Project in Journalism, 30 credits Course design The programme is full-time and campus-based, so you are required to attend lectures, seminars, supervision meetings, etc. Examination forms include participation in seminars, oral and written assignments and written take-home examinations.
+Semester 1 Comparative Journalism Studies 15 credits, Journalism and International Conflicts, 15 credits Semester 2 Master’s Project in Journalism, 30 credits Course design The programme is full-time and campus-based, so you are required to attend lectures, seminars, supervision meetings, etc. Examination forms include participation in seminars, oral and written assignments and written take-home examinations.
 Occasional missed seminars or other compulsory exercises may, after consultation with the examiner, be compensated for through written assignments.